szmer/ActualScan/README.md

 4. Contributing and communications

 # Introduction

-ActualScan is a search engine addressing the problems of browsing the modern Web, while focusing on informative and niche websites with discussions and articles.
+ActualScan is a smart (analytic) Web search engine with infinitely sortable results.
+It focuses on informative and niche websites, online discussions and articles.
 It's good for exploring what people have to say about any topic.
 Read more on the visions for [social indexing](https://tech.actualscan.com/posts/social-indexing/) and [analytic results](https://tech.actualscan.com/posts/analytic-results/) on the blog.